Scan time: 2-3 minutes / Read time: 3-5 minutes

 🦸 Step 1 — Name what the reader wants.

-Sam writes down what his reader wants.
+Sam writes down his reader's real goal.

 That's the hero's goal.
-The issue starts there.

 🧭 Step 2 — Position yourself as the guide.

-Sam cuts his ten-year origin story.
+Sam cuts his ten-year origin story down to one line.

-He keeps one line: "I burned a hundred pizzas so you won't."
+"I burned a hundred pizzas so you won't."

 Empathy and proof, in eight words.